-- A. Contractor will work with City to host any city-designated sensitivity training on an annual basis. - B. Contractor will provide any online modular sensitivity training developed and provided by the City to all new direct-service staff within 15 days of hire date. - C. Contractor will assure direct-service staff complete training refresher on a biennial basis. - D. The City will provide signage that includes information about the City and County of Denver's Anti-Discrimination Office.
+- 1. Work with City to host any city-designated sensitivity training on an annual basis. - 2.
+Provide any online modular sensitivity training developed and provided by the City to all new direct-service staff within 15 days of hire date. - 3.
+Assure direct-service staff complete training refresher on a biennial basis. - 4.
+Provide signage that includes information about the City and County of Denver's Anti-Discrimination Office.